terraform-repo-template/tf-template/README.md

 I use Terraform for Infrastructure-as-Code (IaC).
 I use some common-sense principles and guidelines derived from my practices over the years.
-This repository is a template of a a typical terraform environment.
+This repository is a template of a typical terraform environment.

 ## Principles

 ### Source of Truth

-The reason of IaC is to have infrastructure created represented in code so that we can view it in code and create or recreate if so required.
+The reason of IaC is to have infrastructure created represented in code so that we can view it in code, create or recreate the target environment when required.

 With source control tools such as git, we can track changes we make to an environment.